qbap/a7-ios7-downgrader/README.md

 once booted, enable assistive touch and disable screen lock timer then put the phone back into dfu

-## second boot
+second boot

-boot into ssh and copy over libmis.dylib, libsandbox.dylib, and updated fstab to remount / as rw
+boot into ssh and copy updated fstab to remount / as rw

 then boot into ios but with DEVELOPMENT kernel instead of RELEASE kernel